 We love: Tiana Organic Raw Active Wild Flower Honey

 2. Maple syrup

 Pros: Made from maple-tree sap, it contains manganese, iron and calcium and has a lower fructose level than honey, so is easier to digest

 Cons: Often highly processed with a high GI.
-Plus it’s runny to can be easy to pour too much
+Plus it’s runny so it can be easy to pour too much

 Best for: Vegans as an alternative to honey